Center for the Humanities Faculty Research Fellowship

 - Opportunities to discuss work in progress with a supportive community of scholars and with a general public audience.

-- November 1, 2024: Application window opens.
+- November 1, 2025: Application window opens.

-- December 6, 2024: Applications due via Submittable.
+January 5, 2026: Applications due via Submittable.

-- By March 1, 2025: Applicants notified of status.
+By March 1, 2026: Applicants notified of status.

-- Academic year 2025-26: Fellows engage in research and writing, attend cohort meetings, and share work in progress.
+Academic year 2026-27: Fellows engage in research and writing, attend cohort meetings, and share work in progress.

-All applications are due December 6, 2024, via Submittable.
+All applications are due January 5, 2026, via Submittable.
 Interested faculty should first consult with their school director on the feasibility of course reallocation during the fellowship year.

 Applications consist of the Submittable form, a project abstract (300 words), a narrative proposal (up to 5 pages double-spaced), and a current CV.

-The narrative proposal should include an overview of the research project that speaks to the review criteria outlined in the below section as well as a brief timeline of work to be accomplished during the fellowship term.
+The narrative proposal should include an overview of the research project that speaks to the review criteria outlined in the section below, as well as a brief timeline of work to be accomplished during the fellowship term.

 Applications will be evaluated by a diverse review committee composed of faculty with experience working in humanities-based disciplines and methodologies.
 Proposals are evaluated based on need, scholarly merit, clarity of thought and purpose, and potential for making an original and significant contribution to humanistic understanding/creative production.
-Review criteria generally follow NEH guidelines so that proposals may be adapted for submission to external funding opportunities.

 Reviewers will consider: